 If you're just getting started, check out our usage guide for tips on how to adjust the seat and the best positions to help you achieve a neutral spine.

 + Where can I try the LeanRite standing desk chair?

 If you're in Chicago, drop us a note to schedule a visit.
 You can put the LeanRite to the test in our office at the mHUB product innovation space.
 Stay tuned for updates regarding stores and showrooms where you can check our products out.

 + How can I get the LeanRite Elite and other Ergo Impact products in my office?

-We're happy to communicate with supervisors, HR personnel, office managers, and ergonomists to show how our adjustable-height standing desk chair leads to a healthier and more productive workforce.
+We're happy to communicate our value directly to HR personnel, health and safety, facilities managers and ergonomists to show how our adjustable-height standing desk chair leads to a healthier and more productive workplace.
 Get in touch!

 + Am I the right size for LeanRite Elite?
 Will I fit?

 LeanRite usability testers ranging in height from under 5'0" to 6'5" tall reported that they were able to comfortably use our standing desk chair.
 The recommended weight tolerance for sitting is 270 pounds.

 People of shorter stature may benefit from adding a foam footrest when in the fully seated position.
 We recommend a specific non-slip model.
 Drop us a note to firstname.lastname@example.org and we'll send you the link for it.